 Education and Training Requirements

-Those looking to advance further up the corporate ladder (or seeking a job with a Fortune 50 company) generally will acquire an MBA with a concentration in Human Resource Management or a Masters in Human Resource Management.
+Those looking to advance further up the corporate ladder (or seeking a job with a Fortune 500 company) typically acquire an MBA with a concentration in HR management or a master's degree in HR management.

 Human Resources Manager Salaries